fleschutz/SI-lib/README.md

 Type-safe SI Library in C++
 ===========================

-Get help to apply math with physical units correct, precise, and as quick and easy as possible.
+Units library to apply math with physical units correct, precise, and ASAP.
 This lib provides:

 - [x] **Strong type-safety** for datatypes, constants, formulas, and literals (can't add a mass to a length).
 - [x] **High precision** based on floating point 64-bit and **no runtime overhead** (just compiles to simple doubles).
 - [x] **Supports** SI units, Imperial units, Astronomical units, and many more.
-- [x] **Convenient** literals (e.g. 24_h or 3_GWh), conversions, and I/O functions.
+- [x] **Convenient** literals (e.g. 24_h or 3_GWh), unit conversions, and import/export.
 - [x] **Modern C++ 17 lib**: header only, no dependencies, own namespace ("SI"), includes [unit tests](SI/tests.h).
 - [x] **Cross-platform** support for Linux (clang/gcc, x86/arm) and Windows (VS2017-VS2026).